 Understanding Induction Heating (IH)

-Instead of a hotplate at the bottom of the rice cooker, there are metal coils surrounding the rice cooker pot.
+Instead of a hotplate at the bottom of the rice cooker, there are metal coils (usually made of copper) surrounding the rice cooker pot.
 When an alternating electric current (AC current) is passed through these coils, a magnetic field is produced.
-This magnetic field is what heats the pot.
-The inner pot is usually also made of a magnetic material such as copper which helps create more heat.
+This magnetic field causes the molecules of the pot to move back and forth quickly, generating heat.
+The inner pot is usually also made of a variety of materials such as iron which helps make the process more efficient.

 If that did not make any sense, don’t worry.
 For our purposes, it is more important to understand the actually benefits of induction heating for rice cookers.

 First, induction heating is more accurate and controllable than a basic hot plate.
 When combined with a fuzzy logic computer system, the rice cooker has precision control over the temperature, and can produce extremely accurate readings.
 This allows the rice cooker to better adjust for human errors (e.g. wrong water amount), as well as other environmental factors (humidity, outside temperature, etc.).
 It can instantaneously change the heat level by simply strengthening or weakening the magnetic field.

 Second, induction heating allows for more even heat distribution.
 While a basic heating plate will only heat from the bottom of the pot, induction heating heats from all sides which results in more even cooking of your rice.
 If the pot is made of conductive material (e.g. copper), then IH transforms the entire pot into a source of heat.
 This further helps all around heat distribution.